Using PDFs Appropriately

-Today I ran across a short article about PDFs and using them on the web which I thought would be good to share with my Web Manager friends.
+Today I ran across a short article (Avoid PDF for On-Screen Reading) about PDFs and using them on the web which I thought would be good to share with my web site contributor friends.

 So, what are PDFs good for?